Arhynchobatidae

-Arhynchobatidae is a family of skates and is commonly known as the softnose skates.
+Arhynchobatidae is a family of skates whose members are commonly known as the softnose skates.
 It belongs to the order Rajiformes in the superorder Batoidea of rays.
 At least 104 species have been described, in 13 genera.
 Softnose skates have at times been placed in the same family as hardnose skates, but most recent authors recognize them as a distinct family.
 Members of the Arhynchobatidae can be distinguished from hardnose skates in having a soft and flexible snout, as well as a more or less reduced rostrum.